What Is TLS Fingerprint and How to Bypass It

 .map(({ cipher }) => cipher);

-There are other available methods for running a TLS fingerprint bypass.
-The most popular options include the following:
+Of course, you have other methods available for running a TLS fingerprint bypass.
+Let's explore the most popular ones:

-When you run a browser in headless mode while scraping, you get the fingerprint of that browser.
-So the web server sees you as a browser web client.
+When scraping, you run the browser in a headless mode, you get its fingerprint.
+This means that the web server sees you as a browser client.

 Python